marcusgia2505/classsExGameInstructions/docs/043_programming.rst

 $getMin('varname',round=currentRound);                   Minimum of a variable (also available getMinPerGroup, getMinPerTreatment, getMinPerRole)                                               Minimum as number, 0 otherwise
 $getMax('varname',round=currentRound);                   Maximum of a variable (also available getMaxPerGroup, getMaxPerTreatment, getMaxPerRole)                                               Maximum as number, 0 otherwise
 $getFreq('varname',round=currentRound, multiple=false);  Frequency of a variable value (if multiple is set to true, answers from multiple choice questions are decomposed into single answers)  Array with the variable value as index
-$getValues('varname',round=currentRound);                Single values for each player                                                                                                          Array with the player number as index and the corresponding value
+$getValues('varname',round=currentRound);                Single values for each participant                                                                                                          Array with the participant number as index and the corresponding value
-$getRoles();                                             Role for each player                                                                                                                   Array with the player number as index and the corresponding role
+$getRoles();                                             Role for each participant                                                                                                                   Array with the participant number as index and the corresponding role
-$getTreatments();                                        Treatment for each player                                                                                                              Array with the player number as index and the corresponding treatment
+$getTreatments();                                        Treatment for each participant                                                                                                              Array with the participant number as index and the corresponding treatment
-$getNumRoles();                                          Number of roles                                                                                                                        Array with role as index and the number of players who have this role
+$getNumRoles();                                          Number of roles                                                                                                                        Array with role as index and the number of participants who have this role
-$getNumPlayer();                                         Number of players                                                                                                                      Number
+$getNumPlayer();                                         Number of participants                                                                                                                      Number
-$getSubjectIDs();                                        Get Corresponding Subject IDs to player IDs                                                                                            Array with player ID as index and subject ID as value
+$getSubjectIDs();                                        Get Corresponding Subject IDs to participant IDs                                                                                            Array with participant ID as index and subject ID as value
 $getNumDecisions('varname',round=currentRound);          Number of decisions made                                                                                                               Number
 $getNumDecisionsPerGroup('varname',round=currentRound);  Number of decisions made                                                                                                               Array with Group Number as an index
 ======================================================== ====================================================================================================================================== ====================